-Rauvolfia (sometimes spelled Rauwolfia) is a genus of evergreen trees and shrubs, commonly known as devil peppers, in the family Apocynaceae.
-The genus is named to honor Leonhard Rauwolf.
+Rauvolfia (sometimes spelled Rauwolfia) is a genus of evergreen trees and shrubs, commonly known as devil peppers, in the family Apocynaceae..
 The genus can mainly be found in tropical regions of Africa, Asia, Latin America, and various oceanic island [8].
-Herbal preparations of Rauwolfia vomitoria, a tropical shrub in the family of Apocynaceae, have been used in traditional folk medicine in Africa to treat a variety of ailments including fever, general weakness, gastrointestinal diseases, liver diseases, psychosis, pain, and cancers [9,10].
-Rauwolfia vomitoria is claimed to be involved in certain herbal preparations used in the treatment of cancer.
-Investigations has to be carried out to assess the potential of the fruits in the killing of cancerous cells.
-Consequently, this study was aimed at investigating the cytotoxic activity of the fruits of Rauwolfia vomitoria using Tadpoles (Raniceps ranninus).
+Herbal preparations of R. vomitoria, in the family of Apocynaceae, have been used in traditional folk medicine in Africa to treat a variety of ailments including fever, general weakness, gastrointestinal diseases, liver diseases, psychosis, pain, and cancers [9,10].
+R. vomitoria is claimed to be involved in certain herbal preparations used in the treatment of cancer.
+For the need to support the proper use and safety of consummers, experimentswere carried out to assess the potential of the fruits in the killing of cancerous cells using Tadpoles (Raniceps ranninus).

 MATERIALS AND METHODS